 - Optometrists are able to create a virtual eye practice, in parallel with their physical one, and offer a remote eye care service as a way of expanding their practice

 - Developed a scalable, HIPAA-compliant solution that can support up to 1,000 physical locations

 - Passed third party penetration (security) testing to check our readiness for HIPAA compliance

 - Created support for remotely medical diagnostic hardware reducing the necessity for on-site optometrists

-- Solution supports secure file exchange and screen sharing, HD video quality and digital signatures for prescriptions
+- Supports secure file exchange, screen sharing, HD video quality and digital signatures for prescriptions

 - Doctors can access and control ZEISS’ diagnostic hardware via a remote connection